AndreaSevincel/PointMass3D/README.md

   and are preconditioned by the inverse finite-difference metric `A⁻¹`, which spreads updates smoothly along the trajectory.
 Local method: may need an RRT initialization in clutter.
-- **TrajOpt** — sequential convex optimization (Schulman et al. 2013): SDF constraints `clearance ≥ d_safe` are convexified via their gradient and enforced through an escalating penalty loop; each convex subproblem is solved in closed form with a proximal trust region.
+- **TrajOpt** — sequential convex optimization: SDF constraints `clearance ≥ d_safe` are convexified via their gradient and enforced through an escalating penalty loop; each convex subproblem is solved in closed form with a proximal trust region.
 (Simplification vs. the
-  paper: squared-hinge penalties instead of L1 — no external QP solver.)
+  paper: squared-hinge penalties instead of L1, no external QP solver.)

 ## Expert data pipeline